-Following a short transfer to the mainland the 7th stage is another lumpy test with a demanding finale – 25.6 kilometres climb before a flying descent into Camigliatello Silano.
-The 8th stage is a flat race to Brindisi before the Giro heads north along the Atlantic.
-The 9th stage serves a finale for strong sprinters, while stage 10 is tailor made for Classics riders and stage 11 should see a sprint finish in Rimini.
+Following a short transfer to the mainland the 5th stage is another lumpy test with a demanding finale – a 25.6 kilometres climb before a flying descent into Camigliatello Silano.
+The 6th stage is a lumpy race into Matera, while the sprinters will have it their way in stage 7.

-A demanding individual time trial in the Fruili wine country is on the cards in stage 14: 33.7 kilometres long and played out on rolling roads.
-The 15th stage will set off from the Rivolto Air Base to finish in ski resort Piancavallo.
+A demanding individual time trial in the Fruili wine country is on the cards in stage 14: 34.1 kilometres long and played out on rolling roads.
+The 15th stage sets off from the Rivolto Air Base to finish in ski resort Piancavallo.
 The final ascents kicks in hard with an average slope of 9.4% in the first 6 kilometres.

 The 20th stage on the penultimate day of action takes in the Colle dell’Agnello (21 kilometres at 6.9%), Col d’Izoard (13.9 kilometres at 7.1%) and Colle del Monginevro (6.4 kilometres at 6.7%) before finishing uphill in Sestriere after a 11.3 kilometres ascent at 6%.

-The 21st stage is a 16.5 kilometres individual time trial from Cernusco di Naviglio to Milano.
+The 21st stage is a 15.7 kilometres individual time trial from Cernusco di Naviglio to Milano.